robotjsorg/SkyCubeSTL/README.md

 # SkyCubeSTL

 A test of adding an STL model to SceneKit.
 Trying to get the MDLSkyCubeTexture to work with the STL model.

-# ORIGINAL PROJECT
+See Simon Gladman's original project below. https://github.com/FlexMonkey/SkyCubeTextureDemo

 # SkyCubeTextureDemo

 A demonstration of using MDLSkyCubeTexture in a SceneKit project.